ESCOMP/CDEPS/doc/source/docn.rst

   - This mode creates analytic sea surface temperature.
-In case of using `sst_aquap[1-10]` data mode, an additional information (`sst_option`) is extracted from the data mode to change the behaviour of the data mode such as the way of calculation of sea surface temperature.
+In case of using `sst_aquap[1-10]` data mode, an additional information (`sst_option`) is extracted from the data mode to change the behaviour of the data mode such as the method of calculation of sea surface temperature.

 som and som_aquap (``docn_datamode_som_mod.F90``)
   - som ("slab ocean model") mode is a prognostic mode.
 This mode